Azure/ResourceModules/docs/wiki/The CI environment - Pipeline usage.md

    > Note: This option requires up to two hours completion.
 1. Trigger the pipeline.

-By default, i.e. by keeping the optional flags disables, the dependencies pipeline may take up to 30 minutes to execute.
+By default, i.e., by keeping the optional flags disables, the dependencies pipeline may take up to 30 minutes to run.

 > **Note:** For details about the dependencies pipeline design please refer to the dedicated [Dependencies pipeline design](./The%20CI%20environment%20-%20Pipeline%20design.md#dependencies-pipeline) section.